wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.2.4 - 2013-02-22 =
+* Now compiles the template CSS and JS files instead of using template_redirect hook.
+This is to fix problems with some users reporting broken css and js.
+* Minified CSS and JS for templates.
+* Compiles needed CSS and JS only instead of loading all CSS and JS from all templates.
+* Added template column to all slideshow screen.
+* Updated language files

 = 2.2.3 - 2013-02-14 =
 * Added option for random slide order on every page visit.
 * Refactored some code.